 - Enoki or Enokitake: Enoki mushrooms are often used in Asian cuisine, particularly soups.
 They are long-stemmed and white, often packaged in clusters, and have a delicate flavor.

 - Morel: Morels have a distinctive honeycomb-like shape and vary in color from light yellow to dark brown.
 They are earthy in flavor and should always be cooked before eating.

 - Oyster: Oyster mushrooms are smooth, trumpet-shaped and have a light flavor.

 - Porcini: Porcini are reddish brown and have a nutty flavor.
-Try them in a classic Italian risotto.
+They may be available fresh or dried and both go well in a classic Italian risotto.

-- Portobello: Portobellos are larger, firmer and have a meatier taste, says Thayer. "[They] make great 'burgers' — I like to marinate in Italian dressing and then put them on the grill."
+- Portobello: Portobellos are larger, firmer and have a meatier taste.
+They make great stand-ins for burgers — try marinating portobello caps in Italian dressing and then grilling or baking.